Student Support Services

 Educational Support Services

 - Tutoring services are available in most academic areas.
 Any registered student is eligible for free tutorial program services.
 Various tutoring software programs are available including PLATO.
-A tutor schedule is prepared and printed every semester and posted throughout the campus and e-mailed to all students.
-Tutoring for specific areas not listed on the tutor schedule can be requested by contacting the ACCESS Center.
+A tutoring schedule is prepared and printed every semester and posted throughout the campus and e-mailed to all students.
+Tutoring for specific areas not listed on the tutor schedule can be requested by contacting the Student Success Center.
 The Tutoring Center is located in the Student Services Building, Room 111.
 Tutors may also be available at the Learning Resource Center (LRC), Allied Health Department, and satellites upon request and availability.

 - Through assessment and academic placement, LCC is committed to seeing that students who enroll in certificate or degree programs successfully achieve their career goals.
 Incoming students are required to take the Computer-Adaptive Placement Assessment Support System (COMPASS), which covers proficiency requirements in reading, mathematics, and writing.
 Students who have taken the American College Test (ACT) may not be required to take the COMPASS.
 However, they will be required to satisfy prescribed proficiencies.
 LCC does not administer the ACT.